dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/tests.md

 {% endtest %}
 ```

 You'll notice that there are two arguments, `model` and `column_name`, which are then templated into the query.
-This is what makes the test "generic": it can be defined on as many columns as you like, across as many models as you like, and dbt will pass the values of `model` and `column_name` accordingly.
+This is what makes the test "generic": it can be defined on as many columns as you like, across as many <Term id="model">models</Term> as you like, and dbt will pass the values of `model` and `column_name` accordingly.
 Once that generic test has been defined, it can be added as a _property_ on any existing model (or source, seed, or snapshot).
 These properties are added in  `.yml` files in the same directory as your resource.

 :::info
 If this is your first time working with adding properties to a resource, check out the docs on [declaring properties](configs-and-properties).